Frix-x/klippain-shaketune/README.md

 ## Installation

-For those not using the full [Klippain](https://github.com/Frix-x/klippain), follow these steps to integrate KISSY in your setup:
+For those not using the full [Klippain](https://github.com/Frix-x/klippain), follow these steps to integrate this Shake&Tune module in your setup:
-  1. Add the [KISSY folder](./KISSY/) and its contents to the root of your config directory (e.g., `~/printer_data/config/`).
+  1. Add the [K-ShakeTune folder](./K-ShakeTune/) and its contents to the root of your config directory (e.g., `~/printer_data/config/`).
   2. Ensure the `gcode_shell_command.py` Klipper extension is installed.
 Use the advanced section of [KIAUH](https://github.com/dw-0/kiauh) for a straightforward installation.
-  3. Make the scripts executable via SSH within the folder (`cd ~/printer_data/config/KISSY/scripts`):
+  3. Make the scripts executable via SSH within the folder (`cd ~/printer_data/config/K-ShakeTune/scripts`):
      ```bash
      chmod +x ./is_workflow.py
      chmod +x ./graph_belts.py